borisyurkevich/Wallet/README.md

 ## Goals
 1. UI screens with new `UIViewPropertyAnimator` (allows user to control animation).
-2. Currency rate display
+2. Currency converter
-3. Currency converter
+3. Currency rates updated every 30 seconds with `Timer`
-4. Currency rates updated every 30 seconds with `Timer`
+4. Displaying active exchange rate
-5. Displaying active exchange rate
+5. Ability to set amount to buy and amount to sell

 ## Functions
 1. Download XML data